Code-Institute-Submissions/MBissett29-guess_the_word_OctResub/README.md

 ## Deployment

-This project was deployed using the Code Institutes mock terminal within Heroku.
+This python project was created within GitHub and was deployed using the Code Institutes mock terminal through creating a Heroku web application.

 * Deployment of  the Heroku App steps:
     * Used a cloned template for the repository from Code Institute